bburns/PyVoyager/README.md

 Convert the IMG files to PNGs with **img2png**

     > vg images 5101

+Adjust the contrast levels and rotate the images

+    > vg adjujstments 5101

 Center the images on the main body in the images